simplybusiness/rabbit_feed/README.md

     `created_at_utc` The time (in UTC) that the event was created `payload` The payload of the event

-Define event routing using the Event Routing DSL (see below for example).
-In a rails app, this can be defined in the initialiser.

 #### Running the consumer

     bundle exec rabbit_feed consume --environment development